danivegamx/design-patterns-en/README.md

-# design-patterns
-Design Patterns examples coded on Python and Javascript
+# Design Patterns Examples

+*By Daniel Vega Ceja <ingdanivega@gmail.com> @danivegamx* ** Frontend Core Engineer **

+## Intro

+This repo is to share examples for design patterns, coded in Python and Javascript (Vanilla).
+Contribute with examples and files to give variety to each pattern.